 The Manicuring program is a new 600-hour program which combines the State mandated 400 hour curriculum with 200 hours of advanced nail technology.
-Lu Ross Academy has partnered with Creative Nail Design (CND) to bring all the latest nail technologies such as gels, shellacs and nail art to our program.
+Lu Ross Academy has partnered with OPI Products, a division of Wella USA to bring all the latest nail technologies such as gels, shellacs and nail art to our program.
 The average student completes the program in 20 weeks.
 The additional 200 hours allows the student to learn all the various new nail techniques and provides enough time to become proficient in all aspects of manicuring.
 Students are graded on technical written tests, practical procedures and attendance.
 Students attend lectures and complete a required number of practicals.
 Instruction in State Board procedures is also included.
 Manicurists may earn income through different career choices.